 The difference between these two frames is the difference between forced adoption and enthusiastic adoption.
 Between compliance and momentum.

-How organizations embed partnership thinking.
+How organizations embed partnership thinking

 This isn’t just messaging.
 It’s embedded in how the organization structures AI work.
 From hiring to training to tooling to measurement, partnership becomes the operating principle.